 What is a low cement castable?

-A clay alumina castable that contains less than 2.5% CaO (lime).
+A low cement castable is a clay alumina castable that contains less than 2.5% CaO (lime).

 What is the best method to mix castables?